jpdery/moobile-core-doc/Source/Classes/Control/Text.md

 `styleName` | String | The text's default style, defaults to `null`.
 `tagName`   | String | The text's element tag name, defaults to `span`.

+#### Subclassing Notes:

+This class overrides the following method:

+- `willBuild`: Call the parent method at the `top` of your implementation if you override this method.

 #### Generates:

 	<span class="text"></span>